 Now Java experts are going to mention some high-level working of Netflix and then jump right into all these three components in depth.
-Without the knowledge of high-level working if they go and write the components of system design for Netflix it will be pretty hard for you to understand.
-So, Java development team is going to mention a high-level overview of Netflix.
+Without the knowledge of high-level work, if they go and write the components of system design for Netflix it will be pretty hard for you to understand.
+So, the Java development team is going to mention a high-level overview of Netflix.

-High Level Overview of Netflix System Design:
+High-Level Overview of Netflix System Design

 What is open openConnect?

 It’s time to understand the system design for Netflix.
-As I've told you earlier expect the openConnect, the rest of all of the components are situated in the AWS cloud.
-Just openConnect is the network of distributed servers that are maintained by Netflix.
+As I told you earlier, except for Open Connect, all other components are located in the AWS cloud.
+Just OpenConnect is a network of distributed servers, maintained by Netflix.

-Diagram of System Designing:
+Diagram of System Designing

 Now Java professional is going to mention individual components in the system design.
 The first one is the client.

-Elastic Load balancer:
+Elastic Load balancer

-- Elastic load balance is set up in such a way that the Lord is balanced across the zones first and then the load is balanced across the instances and this scheme is called a Two-tire balancing scheme.
+- Elastic load balance is set up in such a way that the Lord is balanced across the zones first.
+And then the load is balanced across the instances, and this scheme is called a Two-tire balancing scheme.

-How Netflix Onboard a Video?
+How does Netflix Onboard a Video?